aboutdotme/rancher-client/README.md

     #   - ~/.docker/config.json:/root/.docker/config.json
 ```

-NOTE: If you don't mount in the docker credential file you will not be able to pull any private Docker images.
-You will have to login to the container and configure the credentials to work around this issue.
+NOTE: If you don't mount in the docker credential file you will not be able to
+pull any private Docker images.
+You will have to login to the container and
+configure the credentials to work around this issue.

 To run the rancher-client:

-`docker-compose run --rm rancher_client`
+`docker-compose run --rm rancher_client <command> [options]`

 To make working with the Docker image easier you can create an alias:

 ```
-alias rancher-client="docker run -it --rm rancher_client"
+alias rancher-client="docker-compose run --rm rancher_client"
 ```

 Make sure you run the alias from the `rancher-cli` repo.